achang77/computerscience/Azure University Tour/MachineLearningHOL/README.md

 ## Overview ##

 In this hands-on lab (HOL), you are a newly hired data scientist for a company building an application named ContosoBNB, which is modeled after a short-term vacation rental platform like [Airbnb](https://www.airbnb.com/).
-Your goal is to begin building, training, and tuning a machine learning model to suggest a rental rate that maximizes revenue for rental property owners.
+Your goal is to begin building, training, tuning and deploying a machine learning model to suggest a rental rate that maximizes revenue for rental property owners.

 First, you will reduce the complexity of building your development environment by creating an instance of the Data Science Virtual Machine (DSVM): a virtual-machine (VM) image built specifically for data-science workloads.
 The DSVM is hosted in Microsoft Azure, and it has editions built for Windows Server, Ubuntu Linux, and CentOS Linux.
 The DSVM comes preconfigured with many popular open-source tools, including Jupyter and RStudio.
 This VM also contains scikit-learn, which is a free, open-source machine learning toolkit for Python programmers.

 After you create a Linux operating system (OS)-based DSVM and connect to it, you will import a dataset and then use the scikit-learn API to create and refine an ML model to use with your dataset.

+Once you have fininshed creating your model, we will use Azure Machine Learning to host your model in a RESTful web app, running in a Docker container on Azure Container Instances.
+This will enable you to consume your model and embed intelligence into other applications!

 <a name="Objectives"></a>